The Pap test has changed!

 Your first point of call for having your cervical screening test (CST), is to your general practitioner.
 They will be able to manage all your screening tests for you.
 It's only if you have some concerns with your GP performing your CST for you, or that you have had a result that needs investigating that you would be referred to one our specialists.

-If you don’t want to see your usual doctor, our female-only gynaecologist practices are located at three convenient locations in North Brisbane.
+If you don’t want to see your usual doctor, our female-only gynaecologist practices are located at two convenient locations in North Brisbane.
 Remember, you will still need to see your GP for a referral to us as well.

 Women with a histological diagnosis of CIN 2 or CIN 3 should be treated by local ablative or excisional treatments in order to reduce the risk of developing invasive cervical carcinoma.